derus15/MathGame/README.md

 Already in the app:

-- 2 game modes
+- 3 game modes
 - Personal account with statistics
 - Convenient settings for the game session
-- 5 color themes to choose
+- 5 color themes

 Application in development.
 It will be added soon:

 - Account level
 - Detailed statistics in the personal account
 - Knowledge base with tips for mental math
-- New game mode
+- New game mods
 - English language